Doorstead

 Should I rent out my Boston Metro home or sell it?

-Selling converts appreciation into cash now; renting lets you compound cash flow, appreciation, and rent growth over time.
-The Boston Metro blended median rent is $3,249, down 1.14% year over year, so rent growth is not the tailwind it was two years ago, but cash flow and long-run equity still make a strong case for holding in most scenarios.
-The real math depends on your mortgage, purchase price, and tax situation far more than market-wide medians, so run your specific numbers through Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity both pre- and post-tax.
+Selling converts your appreciation into cash today; renting lets you stack monthly income, continued appreciation, and rent growth over time.
+Boston Metro rents were up 3.18% year-over-year to a blended median of $3,257, but whether renting pencils out for your specific property depends on your mortgage balance, purchase price, taxes, and investment timeline more than any metro-wide figure.
+Run your numbers through Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity both pre- and post-tax.